 Another alternative is to use the foam blocks that come with most canoe roof top carrier systems as bases for your seat.
 They are typically cheap, the average roof top system comes with 4, and costs $20 to $40.

 Place the blocks under the rails of the aftermarket seat to gain a little height under your seat which helps in clearing some of the on deck obstructions.
 They can be moved and adjusted to help you fit almost any kayak.
-The Malone Canoe and Kayak Carrier Blocks cost less than $40 at Amazon.
-You can find them at most sporting goods stores as well.
+The Malone Canoe and Kayak Carrier Blocks cost less than $40 at Amazon:

 Here are a few good aftermarket kayak seats that, with a little work, can be modified to fit your kayak and make your paddles comfortable and dry.
 It’s time to ditch the flat gel seat for something better.